mass

 The various features shown on a map are represented by conventional signs or symbols.
 For example, colors can be used to indicate a classification of roads.
 Those signs are usually explained in a map legend on the margin of the map, or on a separately published characteristic sheet.[6]

 Some cartographers prefer to make the map cover practically the entire screen or sheet of paper, leaving no room "outside" the map for information about the map as a whole.
-These cartographers typically place such information in an otherwise "blank" region "inside" the map—cartouche, map legend, title, compass rose, bar scale, etc.
+These cartographers typically place such information in an otherwise "blank" region "inside" the map—cartouche, map legend, title, compass rose, bar scale, etc. In particular, some maps contain smaller maps inset into otherwise blank areas of the map: for example:

 The design and production of maps is a craft that has developed over thousands of years, from clay tablets to Geographic information systems.
 As a form of Design, particularly closely related to Graphic design, map making incorporates scientific knowledge about how maps are used, integrated with principles of artistic expression, to create an aesthetically attractive product, carries an aura of authority, and functionally serves a particular purpose for an intended audience.